NiuTrans/NASPapers/README.md

 # Paper Lists of Neural Architecture Search

-This document lists the papers published from 2017 to August 2020 on Neural Architecture Search (NAS).
+This document lists the papers published from 2017 to February 2021 on Neural Architecture Search (NAS).
 We categorize these papers into popular topics and collect the code for them.

 ## Outline